-Student Life Grants
+Student Life Welcome Grants

 1. Overview

-2. Planning your application and project
+2. Key requirements for your application and project

 3. Eligibility and applying

-Planning your application and project
+Key requirements for your application and project

 Assessment criteria

-• the project should fit within one or more of the following activity categories:
+• The project should fit within one or more of the following activity categories:

 Core commitments

-• attend a training webinar and regular check-ins with Student Life
+• Attend a training webinar and regular check-ins with Student Life

-• develop marketing and communications material to promote your project
+• Develop marketing and communications material to promote your project

-• promote the event through avenues outside of Student News
+• Promote the event through avenues outside of Student News

-• disclose to Student Life:
+• Disclose to Student Life

 • any additional funding